Moxie Bottle House

 The Bottle House illustrates Moxie's knack for zany promotion.
 33 feet tall, it's a giant wooden replica of a Moxie bottle with doors and windows.
 Designed to be easy to take apart and put back together, it toured trade shows and amusement parks a century ago as a Moxie vending booth.
 Customers would buy a glass of Moxie, climb an indoor ladder to peek out of a window in its neck, and then zip back down on an outdoor slide.

 Moxie eventually abandoned the bottle for the horsemobile, a more mobile eye-popping promotional gimmick.
 The vacant bottle was bought by a homeowner who turned it into a summer cottage in Manchester, New Hampshire.
-It remained there, slowly falling apart, until it was rescued by members of the New England Moxie Congress (who have their own small Moxie museum in Lisbon Falls).
+It remained there, slowly falling apart, until it was rescued by members of the New England Moxie Congress (who had their own small Moxie museum in Lisbon Falls until it closed in Aug.
+2016).
 They took it apart and stored it in a garage for years.
 Now it's been reassembled inside a new, custom-built annex at the Matthews Museum of Maine Heritage, surrounded by smaller items of Moxie lore.

 "Here's where they attached the toilet," said Nick Santorineos, a member of the museum's board of directors, pointing to one of several blotchy spots on the bottle's exterior.
 The bottle is a bleached, stained record of New England's bad weather.
 The only part of it that shows its original day-glo orange color is a modern replacement, made to fit into a panel cut out for a window.
 A glass case next to the bottle reverently displays relics that have been separated from it, such as wood scraps, nails, bolts, washers, and a blob identified as "tar removed from label area during preservation."